The Data Privacy Storm Continues: Apple ATT & IDFA Changes Now Live with iOS 14.5

 To be clear, some have said that Apple is killing the IDFA, which is not accurate.
-Under this new change which is set to begin enforcement sometime in spring 2021, mobile apps on iOS14 will be required to explicitly ask users for permission to track them (using the IDFA).
+Under this new change which went live on April 26, 2021 with the launch of iOS 14.5, mobile apps on Apple devices (iPhones, iPads and Apple TV) are required to explicitly ask users for permission to track them (using the IDFA).
 A new pop-up prompt will highlight that granting IDFA access will allow the app in question to track the user’s activities across apps and websites and will allow the option for users to “opt-in” to the tracking.
 This is significant, because instead of iPhone owners having to dig into their settings to disable this type of tracking, Apple will demand developers to ask for permission first—or else, they’ll risk suspension or removal from the App Store if they don’t comply.
 Further, Apple will not allow the app developer to change any functionality of the app if the user decides not to opt-in to the tracking.
 This rule is built to ward off situations where an app developer might turn off certain functions in their apps or charge fees if the user has declined to allow tracking in the app.

 Why does this matter to marketers?